goschtl/zope/bluebream/trunk/docs/source/faq.rst

 Ref: http://mail.zope.org/pipermail/zope3-users/2006-August/004025.html

-You can have more than one Zope 3 installed, e.g. you can install Zope 3.2.1 in parallel to 3.2.0 and switch your instance over to 3.2.1 (by editing the start scripts in $INSTANCE/bin).
+You can have more than one BlueBream installed, e.g. you can install Zope 3.2.1 in parallel to 3.2.0 and switch your instance over to 3.2.1 (by editing the start scripts in $INSTANCE/bin).
 You can also install Zope 3.2.1 into the place where 3.2.0 was installed; your instance should